 Master of public administration degree programs can vary widely when it comes to content, cost, and location.
 As you begin your research, think through the questions below to make sure you find a program that gives you what you want and need.

 First, how much will your degree cost?
-Graduating from a program at the top of the MPA rankings may give you a leg up over other candidates in your job search, but you should remember that most positions in the public sector pay less than those available at for-profit companies.
+Graduating from a program at the top of the MPA rankings may give you a leg up over other candidates in your job search, but you should remember that most positions in the public sector pay less than those available at private companies.

 Do you want to study full or part time?
 Most full-time students earn their MPA in about two years, but part-time programs can provide an enormous benefit if you need to keep your job or take care of your family while you continue your education.